KristianLyng/varnishfoo/chapter-2.rst

         Hello.
 Random number: 9126
         Fri Nov 27 15:44:44 UTC 2015

-This example demonstrates several things at once:
+This example demonstrates several things:

 - Varnish emits an ``Age`` header, telling you how old the object is.
 - Varnish now caches.
 - Varnish delivers a 12-second old object, despite ``max-age=10``!
 - Varnish then deliver a 2 second old object?
+Despite no other request in-between.

 What this example is showing, is Varnish's default grace mode.
-This has changed slightly for Varnish version 4.
 The simple explanation is that Varnish keeps an object a little longer (10 seconds by default) than the regular cache duration.
 If the object is requested during this period, the cached variant of the object is sent to the client, while Varnish issues a request to the backend server in parallel.
-This can also be described as `stale while revalidate`.
+This is also called `stale while revalidate`.
 This happens even with zero configuration for Varnish, and is covered detailed in later chapters.
 For now, it's good to just get used to issuing an extra request to Varnish after the expiry time to see the update take place.

 Let's do an other example of this, using a browser, and 60 seconds of max age and an ETag header set to something random so our browser can do